gpmcdonald/fine_tuning/README.md

 - Parameter-Efficient Fine-Tuning (PEFT)
 - Testing and saving your own model

-And don’t worry if these terms sound a bit scary — the notebook explains everything in plain language, with real code examples, and we build it up from scratch.

 ---

-## Quickstart
+## Quickstart ⚙️

-Set up a new environment and install all the dependencies:
+Set up a new environment and install all the dependencies (WSL recommended):

 ```
 conda create -n llm python=3.12